 Looking for the Windows guide?
 It can be found here.

 When downloading a large zip restore, over 2 GB in total, we recommend using the Backblaze Downloader application.
-The Backblaze Downloader has a number of advantages over downloading through a web browser, such as generally increased speed, greater reliability, and the ability to resume a download if it is interrupted.
+The Backblaze Downloader has many advantages over downloading through a web browser, like increased speed, greater reliability, and the ability to resume a download if it is interrupted.

 The Backblaze Downloader is available here or on the "My Restores" page, after a zip restore has been created, as shown below: